 I dare you to walk by me without stopping.
 Go ahead, try it; I'm certain you will fail.
-Few among you can resist the lure of my majestic presence beckoning you to lounge
+Few among you can resist the lure of my majestic presence beckoning you to lounge in the shade by my side.
+What causes such confidence?
+History, my friends--the history of this place.

-For centuries, pilgrims have walked along the path from Tzfat to where I was planted in the 15th century, a solitary guard at the graves of Rabbi Abba Halafta--a secondcentury Talmudic sage--and his beloved sons Yossi and Shimon.
+For centuries, pilgrims have walked along the path from Tzfat to where I was planted in the 15th century, a solitary guard at the graves of Rabbi Abba Halafta--a second-century Talmudic sage--and his beloved sons Yossi and Shimon.
 If you could step back in time, you'd witness much the same scene as the one that lies before you even until today.
 Aside from a modern wall built around the sages' tombs, the winds of change seldom blow this way.